-Members of the FSB evaluation team undertook interviews of domestic stakeholders in February and March 2019.
+Members of the FSB evaluation team undertook interviews of stakeholders in their respective jurisdictions in February and March 2019.
 Interviewed stakeholders included SME associations and chambers of commerce; domestic bankers' or other financial industry associations; and a few private or public institutions mandated to facilitate access to finance by SMEs.
 Table E-1 provides a summary of the main takeaways by jurisdiction from those interviews.